Sean Murphy Player Props: Braves vs. Royals

-On Saturday, Sean Murphy (on the back of going 2-for-4 with a double, a home run and three RBI) and the Atlanta Braves play the Kansas City Royals, whose starting pitcher will be Kris Bubic.
-First pitch is at 4:10 PM ET.
+On Sunday, Sean Murphy (on the back of going 3-for-3 with two doubles, a home run and four RBI) and the Atlanta Braves face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 2:10 PM ET.

-In his previous game, he racked up three RBI (going 2-for-4 with a double, a home run and a walk) against the Royals.
+He reached base in all five of his plate appearances (3-for-3 with two doubles, a home run and four RBI) in his last appearance against the Royals.

 Sean Murphy Game Info & Props vs. the Royals